-Rule 504 Securities Offering Requirements – Rule 504 Disclosures
+Regulation D Rule 504 Securities Offering Requirements and Disclosures

 Rule 504 of Regulation D of the Securities Act of 1933, as amended (the “Securities Act”) allows an issuer to raise capital of up to $5,000,000 in a 12-month.
+Rule 504 allows sales to both accredited and non-accredited investors.
 As discussed below, unlike Rule 506(b) when sales are made to non-accredited investors in reliance upon Rule 504, there are no specified disclosure requirements.
+Additionally, the issuer is not required to file with the Securities & Exchange Commission (“SEC”) until 15 days after the first sale of securities in the offering.

 Which Companies Can Rely on Rule 504?